raghubhogireddy/spring-boot/README.md

 - `Field` : no setter or constructor. dependency injected using reflection.
 - Recommended to use Constructor based injection as dependencies are automatically set when an object is created.
 Also no need to use `@Autowired` annotation if we are using constructor based injection.

+### Lazy & Eager Initialization of Spring Beans
+- By default all Spring Beans are Eager Initialized.
+  - This means, By the time Spring Context getting initialized all Spring bean in your application will be initialized.
+- Eager initialization is recommended as errors in configuration are discovered immediately at app startup.
+- However, you can configure beans to be initialized lazily using `@Lazy` annotation.
+  - Not recommended and Not frequently used.
+  - can be used almost everywhere `@Component` and `@Bean` are used.
+  - Can be used on Configuration classes (`@Configuration`)
+    - In this case, all `@Bean` methods will be initialized lazily.

+### Spring Bean Scopes
+- Spring beans are defined to be used in a specific scope
+  - `Singleton` - One object instance per Spring IoC Container
+  - `Prototype` - Possibly many object instances per Spring IoC Container
+- By default all Spring beans created are singleton in nature
+- Singleton Beans are stateless and Prototype Beans are stateful
+- Scopes applicable ONLY for web-aware Spring Application Context
+  - `Request` - one object instance per single HTTP request
+  - `Session` - one object instance per user HTTP session
+  - `Application` - one object instance per web application runtime
+  - `Websocket` - one object instance per WebSocket instance
+- Java Singleton vs Spring Singleton
+  - Spring Singleton: One object instance per Spring IoC Container
+  - Java Singleton: One object instance per JVM